caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 *	Design Descriptions (incl. design concepts, construction directions, technical and economic indicators and construction estimation tables)

 **Note：**
 * Submissions should be either in English or bilingual (Engish & Chinese).
-Any additional formats other than those listed above incl. video and animations will be appreciated
+Any additional formats other than those listed above incl. video and animations will be appreciated.
 * Should you include a video in the submission, subtitles are required and the video should be no more than one minute long.
 * To submit a video: First upload the video to YouTube(English) or YouKu(Chinese), then login in to your ikuku.cn ucenter->my competition page, click on "update" of any proposal, it will jump to the propsal editting page.
 In this page you can paste the YouTube or YouKu link to the "extr.links" section.